sschottler/suspense-concurrent-mode/README.md

 - Splits up rendering into units of work and intermittently yields back to browser to handle user events:
   ![React concurrent mode](images/react-concurrent-mode.png)
 - Think of it like a git branch.
 It works on new UI changes in memory and only commits to "master" (the actual DOM) when all the changes are ready
-- babel [converts your JSX expressions at build time](https://babeljs.io/repl#?browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=MYewdgzgLgBAyiAtgUwMJIA7mWWBeGACgEoY8A-IgKBgEgAeAEwEsA3cmmL-gCwEZyCFDHSIsYHFHoB6fhy7cM5AOo8AhlGStkAJxgB3HiBjA1O5BBlLO3AK4AbeQu73m5V9BjNNiGHxmuTs70gR6w3si-AEwBbjYwMg5BCdIs7FTEQA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=true&targets=&version=7.7.5&externalPlugins=) to virtual declarative objects, react [reconciles/diffs](https://github.com/pomber/didact/blob/39cde39639e155700ea976a13be6f62b104e5f18/didact.js#L244-L300) the virtual dom elements with actual dom nodes, and then [commits the changes to dom](https://github.com/pomber/didact/blob/39cde39639e155700ea976a13be6f62b104e5f18/didact.js#L92-L138)
+- babel [converts your JSX expressions at build time](https://babeljs.io/repl#?browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=MYewdgzgLgBAyiAtgUwMJIA7mWWBeGACgEoY8A-IgKBgEgAeAEwEsA3cmmL-gCwEZyCFDHSIsYHFHoB6fhy7cM5AOo8AhlGStkAJxgB3HiBjA1O5BBlLO3AK4AbeQu73m5V9BjNNiGHxmuTs70gR6w3si-AEwBbjYwMg5BCdIs7FTEQA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=false&fileSize=false&timeTravel=false&sourceType=module&lineWrap=true&presets=es2015%2Creact%2Cstage-2&prettier=true&targets=&version=7.7.5&externalPlugins=) to virtual dom elements, react [reconciles/diffs](https://github.com/pomber/didact/blob/39cde39639e155700ea976a13be6f62b104e5f18/didact.js#L244-L300) the virtual dom elements with actual dom nodes, and then [commits the changes to dom](https://github.com/pomber/didact/blob/39cde39639e155700ea976a13be6f62b104e5f18/didact.js#L92-L138)
 - You may have heard this word "fiber" before.
 Before "fiber" architecture, React would recursively render all your virtual dom elements and their children.
 Rendering was not interruptible because each recursive call got pushed to call stack and they all had to run at once:
   ![Recursive call stack](images/recursive-call-stack.jpg)
-- Fiber architecture introduces a "fiber" data structure that allows react to process converted JSX elements in same order as recursive algorithm, but in a while loop that is interruptible so react can intermittently yield back to browser to stay responsive:
+- Fiber architecture introduced a "fiber" data structure that allows react to render converted JSX elements in same order as recursive algorithm, but in a while loop that is interruptible so react can intermittently yield back to browser to stay responsive:
 - [DEMO interruptible fiber algorithm](https://codesandbox.io/s/fiber-demo-pvwgo)
   - code also in repo in fiber-demo folder
 - Fibers loosely-correspond to components and have pointers to child, parent, and sibling (like a linked list)